OnchainBlock/API_DataOnchain/README.md

 ## Licensing

-This repository is not open-source and is subject to specific licensing terms as agreed upon between the owner and authorized users.
-Please refer to the LICENSE file within this repository for details on the terms of use.
+This repository is open source and is subject to specific license terms agreed between the owner and authorized users not to make any copies for personal use.
+Please refer to the LICENSE file in this repository for details on terms of use.

 ## Contact